nvtkaszpir/3d-print/stl-to-png/README.md

 ## About

-This can be useful in for example wood works, when you want to convert model to a actual physical object from a series of planks, where each plank is cut to the shape of each layer.
+This can be useful in for example wood works, when you want to convert model to an actual physical object from a series of planks, where each plank is cut to the shape of each layer.

-The output files can be printed on the normal paper printer and then the shapes can be cut from the planks and stacked together.
+The output files can be printed on the normal paper printer and then the shapes can be transferred to planks, and then wood fragments cut from the planks can be stacked together, glued and finished with other tools to make a wooden sculpture.

 ## Known limitations

 I just did quickest option to render model to images, it has some limitations, such as:

+- tested with STL files only
+- remember to adjust layer height so it is the size od the planks you have
+- need to adjust model scale and position accordingly (center, rotate)
 - using default profile for the SLS printer (portrait, 4k resolution etc)
-- need to adjust model scale and position accordingly (center, rotate)
-- remember to adjust layer height so it is the size od the planks you have
-- tested with STL only
+- output images must be scaled to the paper print area, keep each scale equal

 ## Further work